Flags of the World

 Colors of the flag play a significant role in its symbolism.
 The black color stands for the people, green for the fertility of the land, and gold represents the country’s abundant natural resources.
 White indicates peace and truth, while blue signifies the depth of South African skies and the surrounding oceans.
 Red is a reminder of the sacrifices made during the struggle for independence.

-READ Bangladesh Flag: Symbol of Unity and Pride
+READ Kuwait Flag: Symbol of Unity and Pride for a Nation

 Political and cultural significance of the flag is profound.
 It’s a herald of a new era that was birthed from negotiations which involved the primary political parties and the people of South Africa.
 The flag flies at government buildings, major sporting events, and international forums, projecting South Africa’s pride and its commitment to the principles of democracy and human rights.